On Inverse Inertia Matrix and Contact-Force Model for Robotic Manipulators at Normal Impacts: Conclusion

 \section{Conclusion}

-Our work revisit some ingredients of impact models used in robotics.
-According to our experimental findings, state-of-the-art robot controllers base on algebraic equations proposed in~\cite{zheng1985mathematical,grizzle2014automatica,siciliano2016springer} to compute impact-induced state jumps leads to noticeable errors.

-The latest impact dynamics model, e.g.,~\cite{stronge2000book,jia2013multiple,jia2017ijrr,halm2019rss}, are mostly tailor-made for two-floating-bodies impacts.
-To exploit them for articulated robots controlled by high-stiffness joint controllers, we examine two essential components:

-\begin{itemize} \item the inverse inertia matrix (IIM) that determines (1) the contact mode, (2) the stable sliding direction, and (3) the impulse at different impact events. \item the contact-force model that determines the impact event timing, e.g., if the restitution has finished. \end{itemize}
+Our objective is to devise an impact-aware controller for high-stiffness controlled robotic manipulators based on models, whether physics-driven or data-driven.
+Our dataset of 150 impact experiments revealed the short-comings of the most-used models.
+Thus, we revisit two main ingredients: \begin{itemize} \item the inverse inertia matrix (IIM) computation that determines the effective mass (velocity-to-impulse mapping) at the impact and post-impact contact modes, and \item the contact-force model that determines the impact event timing, namely that of the restitution phase. \end{itemize}

-Comparing against the 150 measured contact-force profiles, we conclude that (1) we shall compute the inverse inertia matrix (IIM) as the inverse of the composite-rigid-body inertia transformed at the contact point, see \secRef{sec:crb}; (2) the widely-used virtual spring model \cite{jia2013multiple,jia2017ijrr,khulief2013modeling} is deficient for impacts with high-stiffness controlled robots; (3) the viscoelastic contact-force model (parallel connection of a virtual spring and a dashpot) in \secRef{sec:contact_force_model} can match the measurements while fulfilling its assumptions.
+Our findings suggest that \begin{enumerate} \item one shall compute the inverse inertia matrix (IIM) as the inverse of the composite-rigid-body inertia transformed at the contact point, see~\secRef{sec:crb}; \item the widely-used virtual spring model~\cite{jia2017ijrr,khulief2013modeling} does not reproduce the impact behavior of high-stiffness controlled robots; \item the viscoelastic contact-force model (parallel connection of a virtual spring and a dashpot) in~\secRef{sec:contact_force_model} matches the measurements while fulfilling its assumptions. \end{enumerate}

-The proposed IIM and the contact-force model enable integrating the latest impact dynamics model into the robot controller.
-Employing the improved post-impact state prediction, the robot could exploit high contact velocities while fulfilling the constraints regarding hardware limits.